Cold, Flu, or Allergies: What’s Making You Sniffle?

 If you are suffereing from these symptoms and don’t know which of those three things you actually have, don’t panic.
 We know how to help you identify the actual source.
 You just need to focus on the 3Ts:

-• Time – Flu and cold symptoms typically appear and clear over the course of a few days, but allergic reactions occur almost immediately and can last a long time, even year-round if you’re continuously exposed to the allergen.
+• Time – Flu and cold symptoms typically appear and clear over the course of a few days, but allergic reactions occur almost immediately and can last a long time, even year-round if you’re continuously exposed to the non-living allergens*.

 • Temperature – If you have a fever, you more than likely have the flu or a cold.
 Allergies are not known to cause fevers.